nienbo/cache-buildkite-plugin/README.md

 For example, you can calculate total checksum of your javascript folder to skip build, if source didn't changed.

+## Keeping caches for `X` days

+To keep caches and delete them in -for example- 7 days, use tarball storage and use `tarball_keep_max_days`.
+On S3 side, please use S3 Policy for this routine.
+Each uploaded file to S3 will be deleted according to your file deletion policy.

+There is one catch here, in tarball storage we do not re-create another tarball if its already exists on the disk.
+This is not the case for S3 tarball upload.
+Due to expiration policy, we just re-upload the same tarball to refresh expiration date.
+So as long as you use the same cache, S3 will not delete it.
+Otherwise, It will be deleted from S3-side if not used in a manner time.

 ## Roadmap

 + Adding support for Windows.